Scholarships for Ecuadorian Students

 Our program will:

-- Help with $1,000 scholarships to 5 Ecuadorian students living in the New York Tri-State area, with outstanding academic activity and involved in community work.
-Scholarships will be awarded on October 20, 2012.
+- Help this year with $1,000 scholarships to 10 Ecuadorian students living in the New York Tri-State area, with outstanding academic activity and involved in community work.
+Scholarships will be awarded on November, 2014.

 A committee has been put together for this project to coordinate the promotion process, receiving applications, the selection of the winners in this scholarship contest, and the evaluation of the project’s success.
 This scholarship is intended to assist students in paying costs related to their studies at institutions located in the states of New York, New Jersey or Connecticut.
 The organization will work with the Department of Education and/or local universities to verify that students meet the criteria for these scholarships.
 The requirements to apply and participate in the scholarship competition are: